apichlkostner/CarND-Advanced-Lane-Lines/README.md

 The camera image is first undistorted.

 Segmentation is done by a color and canny edge detection.
 Both boolean images were combined with an "and" operator.
 Since the "harder challenge" has frames with lane markings going in all directions no other edge detections algorithm like calculating the direction are used.
-For easier situations like driving on a highway gradient directions could be used since the lane marks are always in a small range near straight forward.
+For easier situations, like driving on a highway, gradient directions could be used since the lane marks are always in a small range near straight forward.
 Combination is done with an "and" operator which gives the best result.
 "Or" combinations are better in some situations with shadow but can give too many matches in other situations.

 The segmented image is then transformed to bird's eye view.